blog8/blog8/README.md

 ### Hi there, welcome to Blog Eight.8!

-I'm Amir Sohil and you've found my blog.
+I'm Amir Sohil and I see you've found my blog.
 Somehow.

 <!--
 **blog8/blog8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.